Autodesk/maya-usd/CONTRIBUTING.md

 ## Identation

-The project follows the 1TBS variant of K&R style.
+The project follows the 1TBS variant of K&R style, with a limit of 80 columns per line.
 To make sure your code follows our guidelines run `clang-format` (we use version 6.0.0) on the codebase before submitting a pull request.

 ## Naming scheme